-The evaluator shall check to ensure that the administrator guidance contains a description of possible operations for security attributes and given roles to those security attributes, which is consistent with the definition of the SFR.
+- The evaluator shall check to ensure that the administrator guidance contains a description of possible operations for security attributes and given roles to those security attributes, which is consistent with the definition of the SFR. - The evaluator shall check to ensure that the administrator guidance describes the timing of modified security attributes.

-The evaluator shall check to ensure that the administrator guidance describes the timing of modified security attributes.
+Findings: The security attributes defined in the SFR are username, available function list and user role.
+The [UG] specifies the ability to set a username in "Top Page > Introduction"

-The security attributes defined in the SFR are username, available function list and user role.
-The [UG] specifies the ability to set a username in "Top Page > Introduction and Basic Operations > Registering a User in the Address Book and Specifying the Login Information".
-The [UG] also specifies the ability to limit user functions in "Top Page > Security > Limiting Available Functions".
-The ability to set a user role is specified in the [UG] section "Top Page > Security > Registering Administrators Before Using the Machine".
+and Basic Operations > User Authentication > Registering a User in the Address Book and Specifying the Login Information".
+The [UG] also specifies the ability to limit user functions in "Top Page > Security > Preventing Unauthorized Accesses > Limiting Available Functions".
+The ability to set a user role is specified in the [UG] section "Top Page > Security > Introduction > Registering Standard-Privileges Administrators".